Sathyanarayanan N. Aakur

 About Me

-I received my PhD from University of South Florida, where I worked with Dr. Sudeep Sarkar in the Computer Vision and Pattern Recognition Group and with Dr. Kenneth Malmberg.
+I received my Ph.D. in Computer Science and Engineering from the University of South Florida, where I was fortunate to be advised vy Dr. Sudeep Sarkar in the Computer Vision and Pattern Recognition Group.
 I received my Master's degree in Management Information Systems from the Muma College of Business at the University of South Florida and my undergraduate degree in Electronics and Communication Engineering from Velammal Engineering College, Anna University, India.

 Research